Miles Kane: The Last Shadow Puppets: Everything You've Come To Expect (2015–2016)

 After mooted rumours of a new album with Alex Turner in Kane's other band The Last Shadow Puppets.
 On 19 October 2015 Owen Pallett, who contributed the string arrangements on The Age of the Understatement, confirmed work on a second The Last Shadow Puppets album.
 In November 2015, producer James Ford confirmed that work on the second album had been completed.

 On 10 January 2016, the band released their first single since 2008.
 The song, "Bad Habits", was accompanied with a music video filmed in the same style as the first two teaser trailers.
 On 21 January 2016, the band announced that their second album would be entitled Everything You've Come to Expect, and would feature the return of all three previous band members, as well as the addition of bass player Zach Dawes.
-The title track (Everything You've Come to Expect) was released as a single on 10 March 2016.
+The title track, "Everything You've Come to Expect", was released as a single on 10 March 2016.
 It was followed by the release of "Aviation" on 16 March 2016 and the release of "Miracle Aligner" on 28 March 2016.
 The album was released on 1 April 2016.

+In October 2025, Kane appeared alongside newcomer Brooke Combe, in "Teardrops," originally done by Womack and Womack.

 Solo music

 In early 2009, after his last tour with the Rascals, Miles Kane left the band to focus on a solo career.
-Inspired by a classic, smart '60s Mod theme he signed with Columbia Records and began recording his solo album with Dan Carey and Dan the Automator, who had previously worked with Gorillaz and Kasabian.
+He signed with Columbia Records and began recording his solo album with Dan Carey and Dan the Automator, who had previously worked with Gorillaz and Kasabian.